JamesBLewis/tab-rotator/STORE_DESCRIPTION.md

 **Storage**: Required to save your interval preference locally in your browser.
 No data is ever sent to external servers.

+**Alarms**: Required to schedule the automatic rotation of tabs.
+This ensures the rotation happens precisely at the interval you set.

 ### Technical Details

 - Manifest Version 3 compliant